-- (a) Financial instruments: - (i) Recognition and measurement:
+(a) Financial instruments:

+(i) Recognition and measurement:
-Financial instruments are required to be classified into one of the following categories: amortized cost, fair value through other comprehensive income ("FVOCI") or FVTPL.

 All financial instruments are measured at fair value on initial recognition.
 Measurement in subsequent periods depends on the classification of the financial instrument.
-Transaction costs are included in the initial carrying amount of financial instruments except for financial instruments classified as FVTPL in which case transaction costs are expensed as incurred.
+Transaction costs are included in the initial carrying amount of financial instruments, except for financial instruments classified as FVTPL, in which case transaction costs are expensed as incurred.

 Financial assets and financial liabilities are recognized initially on the trade date, which is the date on which the Fund becomes a party to the contractual provisions of the instrument.
-The Fund derecognizes a financial liability when its contractual obligations are discharged, cancelled or expire.
+The Fund derecognizes a financial liability when its contractual obligations are discharged, cancelled or expired.

-Financial assets and liabilities are offset and the net amount presented in the Statement of Financial Position only when the Fund has a legal right to offset the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset, and the net amount presented in the Statement of Financial Position only when the Fund has a legal right to offset the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.